Drafting a paid sick leave policy

 Employers also should require employees to speak to their immediate supervisor to provide notice rather than have them leave a message or communicate through a coworker.

-Define qualifying uses for leave
+Define qualifying uses for paid sick leave

 A PSL policy should define allowable reasons for using paid sick leave, which commonly include absences for the care, treatment, or diagnosis of an employee's own or family member's physical or mental illness or condition, and the closure of a workplace or childcare center due to a public health emergency.
 Some PSL laws also require leave to be used for bereavement, attending a school meeting for the employee's child, or specified activities arising from an employee being the victim of abuse or sexual assault.